datatorch/documentation/docs/dev/pipelines/overview-pipelines.md

 pipeline files using the DataTorch CLI tool.
 Once you've successfully created a pipeline file and triggered the pipeline, you will see the build logs, tests results, artifacts, and statuses for each step of your pipeline.

+## Actions
+Actions are individual tasks that are combined into jobs.
+You can create your own actions, or use and customize actions shared by the DataTorch community.

+You create actions by placing a special file called __action-datatorch.yaml__ in your repository.
+This file acts as the 'glue' between your pipeline file and the code within your repository.
+You point the action-datatorch file to the rest of the code in your repo, which can do anythihng you like, including integrating with DataTorch's APIs or any publicly available third-party API.

+Actions can run directly on a machine or in a Docker container.
+You can define an action's inputs, outputs, and environment variables.

 <br />
 <Figure